GPS-Demos/suny-ther-assist/README.md

   }
 }
 ```

-5. Build your app
+- Build your app
 ```bash
 npm run build
 ```

-6. Deploy to Firebase
+- Deploy to Firebase
 ```bash
 firebase deploy
 ```
+- Go back to Firebase settings and allowlist authentication for every single domain in the backend and for your frontend domain

 ## Local Dev